 Pond Snails: More often than not, pond snails are the type of freshwater snails that end up in tanks by accident.
 Pond snails can make their way into tanks by being attached to live plants purchased from the store.
 Sometimes, they are even in the display tank water used to transport fish in the plastic bag from the store.
 Other times, live plants can have small pond snail eggs on them.
 Whether pond snails are considered to be pet or pest depends on each hobbyist.

 Rabbit Snails: One of the more interesting freshwater snails is the Rabbit Snail.
 A Rabbit Snail is a peaceful, non-aggressive slow moving tank mate that can help keep tanks free of otherwise uneaten food and debris.
 Rabbit Snails have very intriguing look, and they can reproduce in fresh water.

 Trumpet Snails: Another group of freshwater snails that can either be introduced as a welcomed inhabitant or be dreaded as an unwelcome guest are Trumpet Snails.
-With their cone shaped shells, Trumpet Snails can spend hours on end eating soft edible algae buildup from hard surfaces like tank glass and aquarium filter intakes.
-Trumpet Snails are also good diggers, making their way deep into gravel or substrate to search for edible matter under the surface.
+With their cone shaped shells, Trumpet Snails can spend hours on end eating soft edible algae buildup from hard surfaces.
+Tank glass and aquarium filter intakes are good examples.
+Trumpet Snails are also good diggers.
+They make their way deep into gravel or substrate to search for edible matter under the surface.